renpy/renpy/sphinx/source/quickstart.rst

 * "sylvie green smile.png" -> ``sylvie green smile``
 * "sylvie green surprised.png" -> ``sylvie green surprised``

-Since case doesn't matter, the following also holds.
+Since the filenames are lowercase, the following also holds.

 * "Sylvie Green Surprised.png" -> ``sylvie green surprised``

+Images can be placed in subdirectories (subfolders) under the images directory.
+The directory name is ignored and only the filename is used to define the image name.

 **Hide Statement.**
 Ren'Py also supports a hide statement, which hides the given image.